urras/HideNetFS/README.md

 1. Propagate a request over the whole network.
 2. Nodes containing part of a requested file send it back via a random path along which the request was forwarded.
 3. The owner waits until it has all the parts of the file and reconstructs it.

+## Requirements for Users ##

+Users of the network are expected to:

+1. Offer more space than they wish to use.
+How much is yet to be determined.
+2. Keep their node active.

 # Messages #